avaframe/AvaFrame/docs/theoryCom1DFA.rst

 ..   :label: area-integral

-:math:`F_i^{\text{ent}}` represents the force required to break the entrained snow from the ground and to compress it (since the dense-flow bulk density is usually larger than the density of the entrained snow, i.e. :math:`\rho_{\text{ent}}<\rho`) and :math:`F_i^{\text{res}}` represents the resistance force due to obstacles (for example trees).
+:math:`F_i^{\text{ent}}` represents the force required to break the entrained snow from the ground (the dense-flow bulk density is usually larger than the density of the entrained snow, i.e. :math:`\rho_{\text{ent}}<\rho`) and :math:`F_i^{\text{res}}` represents the resistance force due to obstacles (for example trees).